Address Poisoning Attacks

 To combat Address Spoofing:

-Notice how the address highlight feature helps tell apart similar looking addresses
+- Take note of the address highlight feature, it helps you tell apart similar looking addresses:

 To combat Event Spoofing: